Human Activity Monitor

 This feature is supported in mobile and wearable applications only.

-The main features of the Human Activity Monitor API include:
+The main features of the Human Activity Monitor API include the following:

 Prerequisites